souravchandra1910/souravchandra1910/README.md

 ## [![Typing SVG](https://readme-typing-svg.herokuapp.com?right=true&color=FFFFFF&lines=Glad+To+See+You+Here+!+🤩+)](https://git.io/typing-svg)

-* I'm a third year undergraduate student under the department of Computer Science 🎓 in [MCKVIE, Liluah](http://www.mckvie.edu.in/).
+* I'm a fourth year undergraduate student under the department of Computer Science 🎓 in [MCKVIE, Liluah](http://www.mckvie.edu.in/).
 * I love to explore new technologies and leverage them to solve real-life problems ✨.
 * Apart from that I also love to 💻.
 I'm currently into WebDev 🕸️ and working on my Data Structures and Algorithms 🤓.